-Table B-47: Description of 15715 HESPERIAN BLVD

-Address 15715 HESPERIAN BLVD SAN LORENZO 94580

-APN 412 001403402

-Parcel size (acre) 0.63 acres

-Community San Lorenzo

-Current Zoning designation Planned Development, ZU - 1468 allowing C-1 retail commercial uses subject to C-1 regulations

-Current General Plan designation Eden Area General Plan - Low density residential
+Table B-47 41 .÷ Description of 15715 HESPERIAN BLVD Address 15715 HESPERIAN BLVD SAN LORENZO 94580 APN 412 001403402 Parcel size (acre) 0.63 acres Community San Lorenzo Current Zoning designation Planned Development, ZU - 1468 allowing C-1 retail commercial uses subject to C-1 regulations Current General Plan designation Eden Area General Plan - Low density residential Rezone?

-Rezone?
 (Yes or no) Yes.

-Improvement to Land ratio Land: \$ 302,473

-Improvement: \$295,054

-Ratio: 1.02

-Income category, # of units Above Moderate: 5
+New Zoning designation: R-9-HE New General Plan designation: R-9-HE Improvement to Land ratio Land: \$ 302,473 Improvement: \$295,054 Ratio: 1.02 Income category, # of units Above Moderate: 5 construction machines and materials storage.
+There are single-family dwelling uses adjacent to the site.
+Transitioning from its current use as a staging site to the development of housing would enhance the aesthetics of the property.

 The site is currently underimproved.
 If developed, the site will serve as a residential gateway, marking the beginning of Hesperian into San Lorenzo village.
 Its current use is designated for staging of construction materials only.
-The development of the site will improve the unsightly nature of a vacant lot with the occasional construction machines and materials storage.
-There are single-family dwelling uses adjacent to the site.
-Transitioning from its current use as a staging site to the development of housing would enhance the aesthetics of the property.
+The development of the site will improve the unsightly nature of a vacant lot with the occasional